Divorce is the official ending of a marriage. When a divorce order is made final you can remarry.

 If you can’t agree on arrangements for children, you can try to sort out your issues using family dispute resolution.
 If you can not reach an agreement then you may need to go to court.
 See Parenting arrangements and child contact.

-Find out how you can get help with separation and divorce.
+Find out how you can get help with separation, divorce and marriage annulment.